Death of Christopher Kapessa: Police investigations

 According to the director of the anti-racist charity The Monitoring Group, police ruled the incident "an accident" within 24 hours.
 The family claimed that the investigation had stopped around a day after the incident was declared an accident, by which time four of the 14 people present at the scene had been contacted by police.
 Joseph reported that on multiple occasions, police presented her with glasses that did not belong to her son and tried to convince her that they did.

 On 17 July 2019, The Monitoring Group filed a complaint to South Wales Police on behalf of Joseph, alleging racial discrimination in the police's treatment of the incident.
 Joseph later said that the police were "insensitive" and had been "unable to answer many of the most basic of our questions".
 Joseph was also in contact with Race Alliance Wales, who urged a "full investigation" into both the death of Kapessa and the police conduct in response to the incident.

 It was reported on 26 July 2019 that, according to Hilary Brown of Race Alliance Wales, the investigation was pursuing possible manslaughter.
 Chief superintendent Dorian Lloyd said that the investigation had now been passed to "the major crime investigation team".
 A teenage boy was reported to be in cooperation with the police over their inquiries.
 The police said that a family liaison officer was in contact with Kapessa's family.
 By February 2020, the team had taken 170 statements and conducted 54 child interviews.

 In February 2020, the Crown Prosecution Service commented that there was "sufficient evidence" for a manslaughter prosecution case.
 However, they reported that no such case would go ahead as there was not "public interest" for it.
 The family's lawyer called the response "disappointing" but said that "we are not looking for retribution".
 Joseph criticised the response and called the South Wales Police "institutionally racist".

 Joseph took legal action against the Director of Public Prosecutions for the failure to prosecute the boy who allegedly pushed Christopher Kapessa into the river.
 Her application for judicial review was heard in court on 13 January 2022.
 The High Court upheld the original decision, with Lord Justice Popplewell saying in the decision that "the factors militating against a prosecution in this case outweigh the factors in favour of a prosecution".

+The Independent Office for Police Conduct (IOPC) upheld one complaint against the South Wales Police, calling an officer's behaviour "ill-judged and insensitive" during a meeting with Kapessa's family.
+According to the IOPC, the officer needed to undergo additional training but would not face disciplinary action.